MicrosoftDocs/powerquery-docs/powerquery-docs/data-privacy-firewall.md

         * Partitions that don't reference other partitions (these are likely to access a data source).
         * Partitions that reference other partitions (these should not access a data source).
       * Special Case:
-        * The query's final output partition will not have other partitions merged into it.
+        * As a query's output must come from a partition boundary, the partition corresponding to the query's return statement won't be merged with partitions that reference it.
 * Dynamic Phase
   * This phase depends on evaluation results, including information about data sources accessed by various partitions.
   * Trimming